Archives:

 While the world eyes Dubai’s failing economy with great concern, across the bay, Iran sees opportunity.
 Dubai is the only oil-free city-state of the United Arab Emirates.
 Until mid-November, it was best known for its spectacular economy and luxurious high-rises.

-Intelligence services the world over, however, have long regarded Dubai as a rat’s nest of…
+Intelligence services the world over, however, have long regarded Dubai as a rat’s …

 Blackwater CEO indignant